pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 standard studying methods, re-reading and highlighting texts, watching videos etc can give you the feeling of knowing a set of materials just because you are becoming familiar with the text where they are presented.

 Have you ever had the feeling while reading a new text during study that everything in it made perfect sense, and that you really kind of already know this just because it's all perfectly logical? this is a trap.
+What you may actually be becoming familiar with is the wording of the text you are reading, the sentences, paragraphs, sections and headings, more than the actual materials presented.
+In order to avoid this, I have strived to become a more active learner.

 ## Retrieval is Key

-successfully retrieving knowledge strengthens neural pathways, making it easier the next time.
+The key to learning is the ability to quickly and accurately retrieve a piece of information from your memory.
+Whether it's remembering what the capital of Poland is, or listing the five pillars of the AWS Well Architected Framework and their key principles, you are trying to walk the neural pathways in your brain to bring the correct piece of information to the front.

+Studies have shown that the act of successfully retrieving information will strengthen the neural pathway involved, making the next attempt at retrieval a little easier and faster, so learning in effect is like traveling a road in your mind, making it from a shallow track into a well traveled road.

+The implication this has on study strategy is that simple repeated intake or information through your senses is not sufficient.
+There has to be an active component involved where you answer a question or solve a problem that involves the desired knowledge.
+Only through activating your brain, going in and getting what you need to be successful will the path become more traveled.
+This means that simply reading and re-reading a text, or watching a video course, in itself is not enough, you should be actively traveling the roads of your memory as often as needed to keep the information fresh, and as soon as possible.

 ## Testing Early

-The way I used tests before was as a guideline for whether or not I was ready to take a test.
+The way I used tests before was as a guideline for whether or not I was ready to sit an exam.
 As I mentioned earlier I would cram and consume materials, and then only when I felt like I was almost ready would I start taking practice tests.
 The goal at that point was to check what I knew and to identify gaps that needed revision.

 This has changed.
 Today when I start a study session on a topic the first thing I do is look for some test questions to answer.
 It does not have to be a full practice exam or a set of 50 questions.
 No, I want about 5 specific questions on the topic I am about to study.